Why some employee forums fail (and how to change that)

 The unions offer this in spades with their training and certifications of union reps, but employee representative groups are often too understated or vague in their role to be able to impress on their colleagues that they know what they are doing and can properly represent them.

-Action – train your employee representatives so they understand the role, the parameters of the role, how to support in formal meetings, how to influence the organisation, how to gather employee views and how to feedback after meetings etc
+Action – train your employee representatives so they understand the role, the parameters of the role, how to support in formal meetings, how to influence the organisation, how to gather employee views and how to provide feedback after meetings, etc.

 Employees want to be taken seriously